webplatform/docs/concepts/information_architecture/planning_a_website/index.md

 ===Designing your site===

 This part involves quite a bit of thought to how users will see and interact with your website and/or application.
-Once sections are created and content added we will link here to different articles on UX and other basic design.

 ===Building the front-end===